Family Education Rights and Privacy Act (F.E.R.P.A.)

 - Weight, Height, and Related Information of Athletic Team Member

 The above directory information will be available for release to the general public.
-However, the Buckley Amendment under FERPA, states that each student has the right to inform Sam Houston State University that any or all of the above information is not to be released.
+However, students have the right to inform Sam Houston State University that any or all of the above information is not to be released.
 Sam Houston State University will honor the student’s request to restrict the release of “Directory Information” as listed.

-A student may restrict the release of directory information by submitting the Buckley Amendment Form (found on this page under the Forms link) to the Registrar’s Office located on the 3rd floor of the Estill Building.
+A student may restrict the release of directory information by submitting the FERPA Opt-Out form online (located on the Forms and Documents webpage).
 Forms must be submitted to the Registrar’s Office prior to the twelfth class day of the fall and spring terms and the fourth class day of the summer term.
 Additionally, the restriction of information remains on the students’ record until the student takes action to remove it.
 If the student restricts their information, the university campus staff and faculty will view a confidential message on all student records found in our current Banner student information system and NO information can be released on that student without the written permission of the student.
 This includes the restriction of the student’s name being listed in the commencement program, the honor’s list, and the Dean’s/President’s list.
 Release of information contained on a student’s academic transcript without the written consent of the person(s) identified on the document is in violation of Sec.
 438 Public Law 90-247 (FERPA).

 Additional FERPA information regarding our University policies on student rights is available under the Student Guidelines maintained by the Dean of Students.
 For more information, please visit www.shsu.edu/students/guide/.